guardian/support-frontend/docs/development.md

 #### Step 2: Read the variant from the state

-The tests and its variant, are now present in the `Participation` object.
+The test and its variant(s), are now present in the `Participation` object.
 That object is being injected in the redux state at beginning of your page (see [step 1](#step-1:-Initialize-the-ab-test-framework-on-the-page-you-are-working-on)).
 The following step is, from a [container component](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components) read the participation object from the redux state.
 Once the container component has the state, it will render the presentational component or element corresponding with that variant.
-Usually this can be achieve by creating a local (or global if the test is run across different pages) module that know which component or element instantiate depending on the variant.
+Usually this can be achieve by creating a local (or global if the test is run across different pages) module that knows which component or element instantiate depending on the variant.

-An example of the above can be in [this line of ways of support component](https://github.com/guardian/support-frontend/pull/67/files#diff-7e746c9576abf74fa76bbf8da11f330cR58) which load the correct version of the title depending on the variant.
+An example of the above can be found in [this line of ways of support component](https://github.com/guardian/support-frontend/pull/67/files#diff-7e746c9576abf74fa76bbf8da11f330cR58) which loads the correct version of the title depending on the variant.
 The module that knows which version to render can be found [here](https://github.com/guardian/support-frontend/pull/67/files#diff-cc1c686e06c814dd6c179505a6ce447dR14).

 #### Step 3: Track events with GA and Ophan